 My favorite time of year is when the Florida pompano are running.
-It’s a sure sign of springtime and these small fish (related to the jack family) are so delicious!
+It’s a sure sign of springtime and these small fish are so delicious!
 Their flavor is mild, so you can really enjoy all types of flavors with it!

 Pompano are known to be found in warmer water, which is why they are so common in the Gulf of Mexico.
 While pompano is great for sport fishing in Florida, they can be found between Massachusetts all the way to Brazil!